-At Kogan & DiSalvo, our experienced Florida wrongful death lawyers could help you navigate the legal process after a family member’s wrongful death.
+Losing a loved one is never easy.
+When a death occurs from the negligence or intentional act of another party, it can be even more challenging.
+At Kogan & DiSalvo, our experienced Florida wrongful death attorneys could help you navigate the legal process after a family member’s wrongful death.
 Our compassionate attorneys can explain the rights of the decedent’s estate and guide surviving family members through their legal options.

-Who can File a Lawsuit Following a Wrongful Death?
+Who Can File a Lawsuit Following a Wrongful Death?

 If the deceased person had a will, the beneficiaries of their estate have the primary right to file a wrongful death lawsuit.
 In most cases, an estate will empower a personal representative to act on behalf of all beneficiaries.
 If there is no will, the court will appoint a personal representative to the estate.

 The personal representative must list each person who may have an interest in the deceased’s estate.
 These parties may include:

 - Adult children if there is no living spouse

 - Each parent of a deceased minor child

 - Each parent of an adult child if there are no other survivors